seanyeo300/FocusNet_ASC/README2.md

-<h1>Slow Learner with Incremental Transfer Learning</h1>
+<h1>Knowledge Distillation with PaSST to BCBL</h1>

 <h2>Description</h2>

-This repository consists of a simple approach to incorporating external datasets into pre-trained models.
-The approach was adapted from the continual learning approach by [Zhang et al.](https://arxiv.org/abs/2303.05118) [1].
-In this adaptation, the use of transfer learning bypasses the need for classifier alignment due to the re-initialization of the classification head.
-The model backbone uses the Patchout faSt Spectrogram Transformer ([PaSST](https://arxiv.org/abs/2110.05069)) [2] model pre-trained with AudioSet [3].
+This repository consists of a simple approach to train a low-complexity ASC model using Knowledge Distillation.
+The teacher model uses the Patchout faSt Spectrogram Transformer ([PaSST](https://arxiv.org/abs/2110.05069)) [1] model pre-trained with AudioSet [2].
+The student model uses the DCASE2024 Baseline model.
 <br/>

-The external dataset used is the [CochlScene](https://arxiv.org/abs/2211.02289) [4] dataset, an acoustic scene classification dataset obtained via crowdsourcing in South Korea.
-The final task dataset is the TAU 2022 urban acoustic scenes mobile development dataset, which has been a mainstay in the DCASE Task 1 challenges since 2022.
+The training dataset is the TAU 2022 urban acoustic scenes mobile development dataset.

 <br />